chutesai/chutes/README.md

 To see an example of passthrough functions and more complex functionality, see the [vllm template chute/helper](https://github.com/rayonlabs/chutes/blob/main/chutes/chute/template/vllm.py)

 It is also very important to specify `concurrency=N` in your `Chute(..)` constructor.
-In may cases, e.g. vllm, this can be fairly high (based on max sequences), where in other cases without data parallelism or other cases with contention, you may wish to leave it at the default of 1.
+In many cases, e.g. vllm, this can be fairly high (based on max sequences), where in other cases without data parallelism or other cases with contention, you may wish to leave it at the default of 1.

 ## 🧪 Local testing